constellant/dpSlate/source/dpSlateTests/two-column-markdown-fidelity/index.md

 This test is successful if the markdown generates the proper HTML.
 The test is successful if:

 - The content below is rendered properly.
-- The document is in a Single Pane with Markdown Samples inline
+- The document has two Panes, with a Table of Contents to the left but with Markdown Samples inline
 - The document has a collapsable Title Page at the Top
 - The title page has a copyright, publisher, and publisherAddress which comes from the `default.yml`
 - The document does NOT have a search box (search boxes go away in single column documents)